Scope of Work

 What Is a Scope of Work?

 A scope of work (SOW) is a detailed project document that defines the specific deliverables, tasks, milestones, timelines, and acceptance criteria for a particular engagement or project.
 The SOW translates the high-level objectives of a contract into actionable, measurable components that both the service provider and the client can use to track progress, evaluate performance, and determine when the work has been satisfactorily completed.
-In many business relationships, the SOW operates in conjunction with a master service agreement that provides the overarching legal terms.
+In many business relationships, the SOW operates in conjunction with a master service agreement builder that provides the overarching legal terms.

 The SOW is the primary defense against scope creep, which occurs when project requirements expand beyond the originally agreed-upon boundaries without corresponding adjustments to timeline, budget, or resources.
 By precisely defining what is included in the project scope and, equally important, what is excluded, the SOW creates a documented baseline that both parties can reference when disputes arise about whether specific work was contemplated by the original agreement.
 The change order process provides a formal mechanism for modifying the scope when legitimate changes are needed, ensuring that any additions are documented, priced, and approved before work begins.